 You can access the Incidents application from the following locations in MachineMetrics:

 - Overview page for an individual machine

 The following sections explain how to access the Incidents application for a machine from each of these locations, assuming you are already logged in to MachineMetrics.

 To access the Incidents application from the Health applications menu, do the following:

-- Click the application pull-down menu and select Incidents as highlighted below.
+- Hover over Health in the main navigation and select Incidents as highlighted below.

 - The Incidents application page will display listing all incidents that have occurred for all machines for the selected date range as shown in the example below.
 If no incidents have occurred, the page will display "No open incidents found in range".

 From the All Machines Page

 To access the Incidents application from the All Machines page, do the following: